Skip to main content

 • Running geoengine apply (production) also updates latest to that version

-This means geoengine run my-worker (without --ver) and GIS plugin latest entries always reflect the last apply.
-If you need a stable, pinned version in GIS, always use a production apply and run via version number.
+This means geoengine run (without --tag) and GIS plugin latest entries always reflect the last apply.
+If you need a stable, pinned version in GIS, always use a production apply and reference it by its local tag.

-To remove a specific version (its Docker image, mapping entry, and snapshot):
+To remove a specific local tag (its Docker image, mapping entry, and snapshot):

-The version check during the next geoengine apply always reads the live map.json, so deleting an older version does not affect the minimum allowed version for the next apply.
-To remove a worker entirely:
+The version check during the next geoengine apply always reads the live map.json, so deleting an older tag does not affect the minimum allowed version for the next apply.
+To remove a worker entirely, run from the worker directory or pass --id <worker-id>:

 Example Versioning Workflow